All Other Providers

 We’ll cover the cost to administer the vaccines to:

-- Commercial members in most cases.
-Grandfathered employer self-funded health plans (those which existed before the Affordable Care Act) can make their own decisions as to what should be covered.
+- Commercial members who receive the vaccine from an in-network provider.
+Coverage for vaccines administered by out-of-network providers will be based on OON plan benefits.
+Grandfathered employer self-funded health plans (those that existed before the Affordable Care Act) can make their own decisions as to what should be covered.

 Medicare Advantage and BlueCare Plus: